-While I did find useful advice from some, there were others who told me I needed to give myself time to grieve, and mourn the loss I was feeling.
+While I did find useful advice from some of the members, there were others who told me I needed to give myself time to grieve and mourn the loss I was feeling.
 Several parent bloggers I started following encouraged me to do the same.

 I didn’t understand what they meant.
 Mourning and grieving are almost always associated with the death of a loved one.
 My kids are right here!

 To me, grief is an all-too-familiar, unbearable heartache that grips my entire soul and doesn’t let go.
 Why were these parents throwing around the term so loosely?